cjteclab/yatra/linux_terminal_compendium.md

   - Initialisierungsdateien der Shells
   - Signale
   - Sonderzeichen und Zeichenklassen

 ### Pro Bash.
 Learn to Script and Program the GNU/Linux Shell
+I:
+1. Naming of Scripts
+2. Selecting a directory for the Script
+3. Creating the File and Running the Script
+II: Input, Output and Throughput
+4. Parameters and Variables
+  - Positional Parameters
+  - Special \*@#0$?\_!
+Parameters
+  - Arguments and Options
+  - echo, and